 - 10.15 Marketers must comply with rule 10.5 when processing the personal data of children.
 Where marketers process the personal data of children under 13 in relation to an offer of online services on the basis of consent, they must obtain the verifiable consent of the child's parent or guardian.
-Where marketers process the personal data of children under 13 for other marketing purposes (in other words, not in relation to an offer of online services) on the basis of consent, marketers must obtain the verifiable consent of the child's parent or guardian, unless they can demonstrate compelling reasons for relying on the child's consent and that they have had particular regard to the child's privacy rights - 10.16 When collecting personal data from a child, marketers must ensure that the information provided in Rule 10.2 is readily intelligible to a child (or their parents if relying on Rule 10.15). - 10.17 Marketers should avoid using the personal data of a child to create personality or user profiles especially in the context of automated decision-making that produces legal effects or similarly significantly affects a child.
+Where marketers process the personal data of children under 13 for other marketing purposes (in other words, not in relation to an offer of online services) on the basis of consent, marketers must obtain the verifiable consent of the verifiable consent of the verifiable consent of the verifiable consent of the child's parent or guardian, unless they can demonstrate compelling reasons for relying on the child's consent and that they have had particular regard to the child's privacy rights - 10.16 When collecting personal data from a child, marketers must ensure that the information provided in Rule 10.2 is readily intelligible to a child (or their parents if relying on Rule 10.15). - 10.17 Marketers should avoid using the personal data of a child to create personality or user profiles especially in the context of automated decision-making that produces legal effects or similarly significantly affects a child.